galley kitchen layout

 White and dull colors are not that contemporary.
 In most kitchens today, designers are exploring bold shades of color with great contrast to add interest to the kitchen design.
 So why not try that with the galley kitchen?

-The kitchen hardware such as cabinet knobs can be in jewel tones that, put together, add a vibrant feel to the entire kitchen design.
+The kitchen hardware, such as cabinet knobs, can be in jewel tones that, put together, add a vibrant feel to the entire kitchen design.

 4. Open Concept Galley Kitchen

 Who said the galley kitchen has to be a closed hallway?
-With a modern design, an open plan concept can be used with the galley kitchen design.
+With a modern design, an open-plan concept can be used with the galley kitchen design.

-Functionally, this design helps reduce smoke and heat in the kitchen by adding ventilation in the small kitchen hallway.
+Functionally, this design helps reduce smoke and heat in the kitchen by adding ventilation in the small hallway.

 5. Separated Wet and Dry Areas